Why you should get an appraisal from Giles Appraisal Group, Inc.

-Dispute your tax assessment
+Appeal your tax assessment

-It's quite possible you're paying too much in property taxes if you reside in an area where property values have declined.
-Ad Valorem taxes are determined by a previous assessment of your real estate, so if prices are less than what they used to be in your area, you can challenge your assessment and save money.
-When building your case, an appraisal from us is your best evidence.
-We're capable of assisting you in challenging your tax assessment.
+It's possible you're paying too much in property taxes if you reside in an area where property values have depreciated.
+Ad Valorem taxes are based upon a past assessment of your real estate, so if values are less than what they used to be in your area, you can challenge your assessment and save money.
+An appraisal from Giles Appraisal Group, Inc. is your best evidence when building your case.
+We can assist you in appealing your tax assessment.

-PMI removal to lower your mortgage payment
+PMI removal to reduce your mortgage payment

-Get your appraisal from Giles Appraisal Group, Inc. todayOrder today
+Order your appraisal from Giles Appraisal Group, Inc. todayOrder today

-Divorce settlement with less stress
+Divorce settlement with fewer hang-ups

 Sell your home quickly — at the right price